 - Bullfrog: river access, swimming beach, shaded picnic areas, pit toilet.
 There is a $5 day use fee.

 - Rock House Boat Ramp: river access, boat launch facility, pit toilet.

 - River View (AZ): river access, picnic table, chemical toilet.

-Public Camping: There are two public campgrounds on the Parker Strip where camping along the Colorado River is available on a first-come, first-serve basis.
-There is a 14-day stay limit at each campground.
+Public Camping: There is one public campground on the Parker Strip where camping along the Colorado River is available on a first-come, first-serve basis.
+There is a 14-day stay limit.
 In addition to existing rules and regulations, there are supplemental rules which are used to help manage this site.

 Located along the Colorado River, the campground has 12 undeveloped campsites with picnic tables.
 Pit toilets are provided.
 This less developed camping area has a $5 use fee, which includes overnight camping.
 An on-site BLM volunteer campground host can help you if needed.